 DUES OBLIGATION OF MEMBERS AND AFFILIATES: The annual dues period shall be the calendar year January 1 to December 31.
-The late fee schedule shall be: 31-60 days past due is 10% of the annual dues; 61-90 days past due is 20% of the annual dues; 91+ days is 30% of annual dues.
-Members and Affiliates whose dues are not paid prior to April 1 of each year shall be dropped for non-payment of dues.
-Members and Affiliates who have been dropped may renew their status prior to the end of the calendar year in which they were dropped upon payment of their outstanding dues balance.
-Billing for dues will consist of a minimum of two notices: September and December.
+Members and Affiliates whose dues are not paid prior to April 1 of each year shall be dropped from the rolls for non-payment of dues.
+Members and Affiliates who have been dropped from the rolls may renew their status prior to the end of the calendar year in which they were dropped upon payment of outstanding dues invoices and a late payment fee of 10% of the outstanding dues if paid by June 1 or 25% if paid after June 1.
+Members and Affiliates who apply for reinstatement within three (3) years of lapsed membership shall pay all outstanding dues invoices and a late payment fee of 25% of the outstanding dues per year of lapsed membership.
+Billing for dues will henceforth consist of two billings: September and December.
 The annual membership dues are non-refundable.
 Reference AAFS Bylaws: Article I., Section 5.